-The Nominations Committee of the Council of Governors is responsible for setting the remuneration, allowances and other terms and conditions of non-executive directors.
+The Nominations Committee of the Council of Governors is responsible for setting the remuneration, allowances and other terms and conditions of nonexecutive directors.
 It comprises one appointed Governor and two elected governors, one of whom must be a Staff Governor and the Trust Chair (Acting or Vice Chair in the case of the appointment of a new substantive Chair).
+The Chief Executive participates in approval by the Chief Secretary to the Treasury as per Cabinet Office guidance and considered by NHS Improvement as an appropriate benchmark for NHS foundation trusts).
+These were the Chief Executive, the Chief Medical Officer and the Director of Research and Innovation.
+The Trust is satisfied that for these roles the level of remuneration is reasonable for the responsibilities carried and benchmarks appropriately with comparable organisations.

-The Chief Executive participates in the activities of the Committee in an advisory capacity.
+the activities of the Committee in an advisory capacity.
 The Committee's duties are to review the balance of skills, knowledge and expertise required on the Board in the context of the challenges ahead and in this context to agree job roles, person specifications and modes of advertisement, to undertake shortlisting and to make a formal appointment.
 During the year, the Committee worked together with recruitment specialists, Gatenby Sanderson in the recruitment of a new Non-Executive Director, Gerald Meehan.
 The Trust can confirm that Gatenby Sanderson has no other connection with the Trust or individual directors.